Catholic Mom is a community of women encouraging and supporting one another in the vocation of Catholic motherhood.

 David and Mercedes write and speak from a faith perspective as parents of a child with autism.
 They are available to speak, and have appeared on radio and other media.
 Visit DavidAndMercedesRizzo.com to learn more.
 Follow them on Facebook at Autism With The Rizzos.
 Authors of Praying For Your Special Needs Child, (Word Among Us Press) and Spiritually Able and The Adaptive First Eucharist Preparation Kit (Loyola Press).

 Debra Black is a spiritual director, perpetual member of the Fellowship of Catholic Scholars, international educator, and businesswoman.
 Her public service roles have spanned city commissioner, pregnancy clinic board of directors, youth and college ministry, public citizen activism, and homeless street ministry.
-Her writings can be found at TheFaceOfGraceProject.com, including her latest book, The Life Confession: A Discovery of God’s Mercy and Love and Something is different: Advent Meditations from the Gospel of Luke.
+Her writings can be found at TheFaceOfGraceProject.com, including her latest books, The Life Confession: A Discovery of God’s Mercy and Love and Kick Butt: The Quick Guide to Spiritual Warfare.

 Elena LaVictoire is a graduate of Baker College and a retired medical transcriptionist.
 She is married and homeschooled six children.
 Elena is a public speaker on the topics of marriage, homeschooling, and confirmation preparation.
 She was also a contributing author to The Catholic Mom’s Prayer Companion.
 Elena practices and performs with her flute and records with the Peace Together Choir.
 She blogs at MyDomesticChurch.com.